clykins90/photo_report/README.md

 5. **Deployment Logs**:
    - Review the Vercel deployment logs for any build or runtime errors
    - Look for issues with the build process or missing dependencies

+#### Simplified Build Process
+The application now uses a simplified build process for Vercel deployment:

+1. The root `package.json` build script directly builds the frontend
+2. The `vercel.json` configuration points directly to the frontend's dist directory
+3. No intermediate build script or file copying is needed
+4. This approach reduces complexity and potential points of failure

 ### Data Model Changes
 - **User Profile with Company Information**: Company information is now embedded directly in the user profile